sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

   teaser: circular-837510_500x333.jpg
 ---

 Not interested in reinventing the wheel?
 Neither am I. Here's a short list of awesome boilerplates -- sometimes known as starter kits or seeds -- for getting React applications off the ground in a hurry.
 These application templates were not taken from any list, however <a rel="nofollow" href="https://github.com/sindresorhus/awesome">awesome</a> that list might be.
 Rather, they've gained enough mindshare to find me outside [*The Stream*](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426)[^1].
-They're open source and waiting for you to clone, fork and build upon for your next React project.
+They're open source and waiting for you to generate, clone, fork and build upon in your next React project.

+{% include toc %}

 Contributions via comments welcome.
 The best React and React Native Boilerplates will be moved into the article body and the `nofollow` removed.
 {: .notice }

 # React

 Application boilerplates for creating React apps.
+And wow are there plenty to choose from.

 **[react-production-starter](https://github.com/jaredpalmer/react-production-starter)**
 <br>React Redux boilerplate with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.
 Also _includes a Dockerfile_ to get the app up and running in a flash.